jamesclancy/SafeCardGame/README.md

     }
 ```

 This was not working for me.
 I spent a long time trying to figure out why.
-The end answer was that my ImageUrlString build method needed a `not` and was actaully verifying that the image url was invalid.
+The end answer was that my ImageUrlString build method needed a `not` and was actually verifying that the image URL was invalid.

 Now it is once again loading the page and I am able to start padding these values to my layout parts.

-First I will pass the oponent `Player` and `PlayerBoard` to the `enemyStats` and plug those in.
+First I will pass the opponent `Player` and `PlayerBoard` to the `enemyStats` and plug those in.

 Similarly, I will do the same for the player control center.

-Here I can notice that the health, hand, deck and discard itmes are shared between the two nav bars and extract that as a shared function.
+Here I can notice that the health, hand, deck and discard items are shared between the two nav bars and extract that as a shared function.

-I therefore pulled out a playerStats function:
+I, therefore, pulled out a playerStats function:

 ```
 let playerStats  (player: Player) (playerBoard: PlayerBoard) =